Understanding Your Choices: 55+ Active Adult Living Or Senior Housing

 Adult Day Care

-Daily structured programs in a community setting with activities and health-related and rehabilitation services to elderly who are physically or emotionally disabled and need a protective environment.
+Daily structured programs in a community setting with activities and health-related and rehabilitation services to the elderly who are physically or emotionally disabled and need a protective environment.

 Alzheimer’s or Memory Care